If you are wondering what some farming term means, find it here.

 Multi-national food corporation: A company which makes and sells food and operates internationally.

-Organic: A certification given to produce grown without the use of synthetic fertilisers or chemicals, are not GMO and in the case of meat - the animals are not given antibiotics or growth hormones.
+Organic: A certification given to produce grown without the use of synthetic fertilizers or chemicals, are not GMO and in the case of meat - the animals are not given antibiotics or growth hormones.

 Pasture-raised: To raise animals outside in their natural environment (but with access to shelter) where they are able to forage and behave according to their natural instincts.